Ersatz gravity and black-hole thermodynamics from Manin gauge theory with noncompact gauge group: Manin theory coupled to gravity as bimetric gravity

 \subsection{Other dualisations}

-We briefly pause to note that bimetric gravity is not the only possible dualisation: one can, for instance, dualise both the gauge field and the gravitational field to obtain a Chern--Simons field coupled non-minimally to gravity, or alternatively to only dualise the gravitational field to obtain two Chern--Simons theories coupled to each other.
+We briefly pause to note that bimetric gravity is not the only possible dualisation: one can, for instance, dualise both the gauge field and the gravitational field to obtain a Chern-Simons field coupled non-minimally to gravity, or alternatively to only dualise the gravitational field to obtain two Chern-Simons theories coupled to each other.

 That is, if one performs the substitution

 then the action is